Liam-Xander/Liam-Xander/README.md

 ### Hi there !👋

-🤓 I'm Xingyu Li (李星宇) from China, and I'm currently focusing on UAVs, autonomous vehicles, machine learning, and lightweight mapping based on ML.
-I am applying for a Ph.D. program for Fall 2026.
+🤓 I am Xingyu Li (李星宇) from China.
+My academic journey has focused on machine learning for environmental representation and its application to motion planning in autonomous robots.
+Currently, my research interests center on UAVs, autonomous driving, machine learning, and lightweight ML-based mapping.
+I am applying for a Ph.D. program starting in Fall 2026.